Grant Guilford: Controversies

-Students were also critical of the refusal to automatically upscale the grades of students in response to the stresses incurred during the COVID-19 epidemic or discount fees for international and domestic students studying on-line.
+A number of controversies arose during the COVID-19 pandemic.
+In response to the border and movement restrictions and the loss of income from international students, Guilford proposed changes to academic structures and instituted new on-line teaching practices required by government, funding cuts, pay restraint, hiring restrictions and voluntary redundancies alongside student fee discounts.
+These steps were unpopular with staff and students and there was also tension between Guilford's administration and staff represented by the Tertiary Education Union, leading to withdrawal of the proposed changes to academic structures.
+Students were also critical of the refusal to automatically upscale the grades of students in response to the stresses incurred during the COVID-19 epidemic, discount fees for international and domestic students studying on-line, and waive halls of residence fees.
+In response the University temporarily reinstated the residence fee waiver and augmented its financial hardship grants.
 Guilford acknowledged the pressure the combination of cost-cutting and increased workload had placed on staff and students during the pandemic but maintained it was important for the university not to 'kick the can down the road'.
-He used a speech at the university's Christmas party in 2020 to announce that because insufficient staff had taken redundancy, "unfortunately, therefore, it's looking increasingly likely that to fulfil our commitments to kaitiakitanga and intergenerational responsibility, we will be facing hard decisions early next year."
+In a speech in 2020 he announced that because insufficient staff had taken redundancy, "unfortunately, therefore, it's looking increasingly likely that to fulfil our commitments to kaitiakitanga and intergenerational responsibility, we will be facing hard decisions early next year."